openmotics/gateway-service/testing/cicd/README.md

 The tests can also target specific firmware versions, in which case the gateway will retrieve firmware from the cloud and flash it before running the tests.
-This uses the `/update_firmware` api which requires a cloud_url to be configured.

 ```
 OPENMOTICS_MASTER_FIRMWARE=3.143.93 pytest testing/cicd/tests --disable-warnings -m smoke